Manchukuo Film Association: History

-Amakasu is also credited with launching the career of the actress and singer Ri Kōran, whose real name was Yamaguchi Yoshiko.
+Amakasu is also credited with launching the career of the actress and singer Yoshiko Yamaguchi.
 Chinese audiences regarded her as a Chinese girl, as she spoke fluent Mandarin.
-After the Pacific War, Ri Kōran returned to Japan, from where she later pursued a career in Hollywood.
+After the Pacific War, she returned to Japan, from where she later pursued a career in Hollywood under the name Shirley Yamaguchi.

 Man'ei distinguished itself from other Japanese colonial film studios.
 Amakasu maintained that his primary audience was not Japanese, but Manchurian.
 In a 1942 article entitled "Making Films for the Manchurians," Amakasu stated: "There is absolutely no need to make films that exoticize Manchukuo for Japan.
 Japan will probably make their own films that get it wrong anyhow, vulgarizing the unusual aspects of Manchuria.
 We must not forget that our focus is the Manchurians and, after we make headway, nothing should keep us from producing films for Japan."

-Following the Soviet invasion of Manchukuo and subsequent chaos surrounding the surrender of Japan, Man'ei collapsed.
-The Soviet Red Army looted its equipment and Masahiko Amakasu committed suicide by taking poison.
-In August 1945, the Communist Party of China and the Kuomintang fought over the rights to the former company.
-By April 1946, the Communist Party of China officially took control of Man'ei's assets and merged it with the Northeast Film Studio.
-They were later consolidated into the Changchun Film Studio, making it a turning point of movie production in the People's Republic of China.
+Following Japan's unconditional surrender in August 1945, the Soviet Red Army helped the Chinese communists to take over Man'ei.
+The former colonial studio was relocated to Hegang, where it was established as Northeastern Film Studio, the communist party's first full-capacity film studio.
+Yuan Muzhi was its director and Chen Bo'er was its party secretary.
+Northeastern Film Studio began production in early 1947, focusing on news and documentary films, as well as some fiction, educational film for children, and animation.